dewynl/msc-ai-capstone-project/docs/dissertation.md

 5. **Cross-Domain Training Data**: The system's limitation to Computer Science, Mathematics, and Physics (Section 6.4) reflects training data constraints.
 Earlier investment in Engineering and Interdisciplinary components would have demonstrated broader applicability and validated cross-domain generalization more convincingly.

+6. **Model Capacity Validation**: The most critical missing experiment is comparative evaluation with CodeT5-base (220M parameters).
+The dissertation's central thesis—that task formulation supersedes architectural sophistication—rests on CodeT5-small's 100% success with index-based selection after 0% success with UUID generation.
+However, no validation confirms whether this pattern holds with larger models.
+Testing CodeT5-base with the original UUID generation approach (function calling from Section 5.1.2) would definitively answer: does task simplification enable smaller models to achieve what larger models cannot, or does it optimize what larger models could accomplish less efficiently?

+If CodeT5-base achieves 0% success with UUIDs (matching CodeT5-small's failure), this validates task formulation as a fundamental bottleneck—confirming that the contribution represents an architectural necessity applicable regardless of model capacity.
+If base model succeeds at 80%+ with UUIDs, this reveals the contribution as resource optimization: enabling 60M parameter models to achieve capabilities typically requiring 220M+ parameters, valuable for deployment in resource-constrained educational settings but not architecturally essential.
+If base model achieves intermediate success (40-60%), this suggests task simplification reduces required model capacity by approximately 4× whilst improving reliability.

+A complementary experiment analyzing 10-15 human-created syllabi would contextualize the 44.8% prerequisite accuracy finding.
+If experienced educators achieve 95%+ prerequisite coherence, this confirms topological sorting as critical for production deployment.
+If educators achieve 65-75% (comparable to the system), this suggests prerequisite sequencing challenges humans and AI alike, making the current performance a reasonable foundation for iterative refinement rather than a fundamental limitation.
+Both experiments would require approximately 2-3 additional weeks but would transform acknowledged limitations into validated scope boundaries, clearly distinguishing proof-of-concept constraints from fundamental architectural gaps.

 ## 7.3 Contribution and Educational Insights

 The primary methodological contribution demonstrates **task formulation's primacy over architectural sophistication**.
 Index-based selection shows how cognitive complexity reduction enables small models (60M parameters) to achieve reliable structured generation—generalizable to other component assembly tasks (scientific protocols, legal documents, configurations).